uchicago-mscapp-projects/snow-lm/README.md

 ### Runing the project

-Using Poetry
+This project can be run using Poetry.
+The steps are outlined below.

 1. Make the clone of the project repository
- '''python
- cd 30122-project-snow-lm

- '''

-2. Go to the project directory:
+2. Go to the project directory: `cd 30122-project-snow-lm`
-'''
-cd 30122-project-snow-lm
-'''

-3. From the directory install virtual environment and dependencies: poetry install Activate the virtual environment: $poetry shell$
+3. From the directory install virtual environment and dependencies: `poetry install`

+4. Activate the virtual environment: `poetry shell`

-Run the project:
+5. Run the project: `python3 -m snowlm`

-For running the dashboard: python3 -m snowlm
+It will ask you to open the dash application in the browser to see the interactive dashboard.

 ### Example Insights (Add charts and screenshots of graphics).
 -